Mega Shark Versus Giant Octopus: Production

 Efforts to convert the movie into 3D were scrapped when the studio failed to acquire adequate funding for 3-D film.

 Principal photography took place over the course of twelve days in January 2009.
-Much of the film was shot at the AES Alamitos power station near Long Beach, CA, and at Laurel Canyon Stages in Arleta, CA. Other locations included the Long Beach pier and Leo Carillo State Beach in Malibu, CA.
+Much of the film was shot at the AES Alamitos power station near Long Beach, California, and at Laurel Canyon Stages in Arleta.
+Other locations included the Long Beach pier and Leo Carillo State Beach in Malibu.

 Release and reception

 The theatrical trailer released in mid-May 2009 became a viral hit, scoring over a million hits on MTV.com and another million more on YouTube upon launch, prompting brisk pre-orders of the DVD.
 This film is also notable as one of the very few American films to feature an Asian American male as a romantic lead as Vic Chao's character Dr. Seiji Shimada, serves as a love interest for Debbie Gibson's character, Emma MacNeil.

-The film was met with mostly negative reviews, with an 18% rating on Rotten Tomatoes and an average score of 3.34/10.
+The film was met with mostly negative reviews, with an 19% rating on Rotten Tomatoes and an average score of 3.34/10.
 The consensus reads, "With shoddy FX, acting and directing.
 This isn't so bad it's good.
 It's just so bad it's terrible."
 Peter Whittle of The Sunday Times gave the film one out of five stars and considered it "Unwatchable, almost unreviewable, this stupid monster movie makes the Béla Lugosi swan song Plan 9 from Outer Space look like a masterpiece."
 Philip French of The Observer said in his review that "The risible special effects and the clumsy acting recall not Roger Corman productions but the ineptitude of Ed Wood, though the result is far less endearing."
 Kim Newman of Empire magazine gave it two out of five stars, calling it "Daft, plain daft.
 With a few daft but spectacular stunts."
 Scott Mendelson of The Huffington Post also gave the film two out of five stars, saying that "the actors are all appropriately terrible and the story is completely absurd."

 Bill Gibron of PopMatters gave the film an 8 out of 10, saying that "Schlock may be an acquired taste, like caviar, foie gras, and Arby's, but it's hard to see how anyone wouldn't enjoy this extremely tacky dish."
 He also praised Gibson's performance in the film.
 Despite criticizing the overall film quality, Stephen of The Three Rs gave the film a 7 out of 10, calling the plane attack scene "the epitome of monster awesome."